Sh0ts12/My-Python-Projects/README.md

 - Obstacle (wall)
 - Bounce platform (Triangle)

 Edit mode Press "o":

 - Press "o" to enable or disable.
-- ALlows for dragging (using cursor) around elements to desired location
+- Allows for dragging (using cursor) around elements to desired location
-- Includes interaktion indicator (highlights the element when hovering with mouse)
+- Includes interaction indicator (highlights the element when hovering with mouse)
-- Allows for obstacle wall to move as a whole by pressing Lshift + mouse click instead of having to set the length manually with the walls start and end points.
+- Allows for obstacle wall to move as a whole by pressing Lshift + mouse click instead of having to set the length manually with the walls start and endpoints.

 Work to be done:
 order of next implementations: